Cray-HPE/docs-uan/docs/portal/developer-portal/operations/UAN_Ansible_Roles.md

 `uan_chn_device`

-`uan_chn_device` is a variable which can be used to override the default CHN device on the UAN nodes.
+:  The default CHN device on the UAN nodes.
+Overwrite the default value to use a different device for the CHN on UAN nodes.

 The default value of `uan_chn_device` is shown here.